-When managing a critical IT event, the organisation and coordination of various teams can be complicated and time-consuming, leaving room for human error and taking up valuable hours.
-Historically, manual methods have been used that are now vastly outdated and which don’t give managers, teams or stakeholders a clear visualisation of the event in terms of both their role in it and how it is progressing.
+When managing a critical IT event, the organization and coordination of various teams can be complicated and time-consuming, leaving room for human error and taking up valuable hours.
+Historically, manual methods have been used that are now vastly outdated and which don’t give managers, teams or stakeholders a clear visualization of the event in terms of both their role in it and how it is progressing.
 In financial services, strict regulation also adds to the existing pressures of complex event management.

 So how does Cutover help to solve these problems, give greater clarity to those involved in the project and reduce risk?

 We spoke to our Cofounder Richard about how Cutover provides a new way to coordinate these activities.
 The focus is on helping teams to avoid the human error and disjointed process that working with traditional methods, such as phone calls, emails and spreadsheets, engenders.
 Having worked in the financial services sector for many years, Richard has first-hand experience of how difficult and stressful managing these events can be and how Cutover has helped to revolutionize the way projects are managed at every stage of the process, from testing to post-event analysis.